Investing in you health pension – part 3 – Optimizing your Nutrition

 Firstly, vegetables are rich in fiber and water, which aid in regular bowel movements.
 Regularity not only makes you feel better overall but also helps prevent the discomfort of bloating.

-Secondly, the fiber in vegetables can slow down digestion and regulate blood sugar levels.
+Secondly, the fibre in vegetables can slow down digestion and regulate blood sugar levels.
 This regulation can reduce cravings and keep you feeling satiated longer.
 By incorporating more vegetables into your meals, you’re not just boosting nutritional value but also helping curb those pesky cravings!

 Feeling full can deter overeating between meals.
 Snacking is fine, of course, but ideally, it should be driven by genuine hunger, not boredom or habit.

-Remember, the goal is to discover foods you genuinely enjoy, which might mean sampling different vegetables until you find your favorites.
+Remember, the goal is to discover foods you genuinely enjoy, which might mean sampling different vegetables until you find your favourites.
 Our Veggies Cheat Sheet is a fantastic resource for ideas.
 Happy veggie hunting!

 #2: Where is my protein?